funcompbio/practical3/practical3.md

 $ git clone https://USERNAME:PASSWORD@github.com/USERNAME/REPONAME [DIRECTORY]
 ```

-It's important to know whether you are cloning a public or a private repo, because
+It's important to know whether you are cloning a public or a private Git repo,
-if you use the syntax for cloning a public repo that in fact is private, then
+because if you use the syntax for cloning a public repo that in fact is private,
-Git will give you and error saying that it cannot find the repository.
+then Git will give you and error saying that it cannot find the Git repo.

 For instance, go to your home directory and clone your recently created GitHub
 repo `practical3` into a different name such as `practical3copy` by doing: